amdonatusprince/spacetar-on-oasis/README.md

 Here, you can seamlessly engage with all the empowering features that Spacetar has to offer.
 Join Help Rooms, earn reward tokens, contribute to the community, and embark on a meaningful journey towards enhanced mental well-being.

 ## What's next for Spacetar
-Spacetar represents more than a decentralized application; it's a movement.
+Spacetar represents more than a socialFI decentralized application; it's a movement.
 In the future, we envision further enhancing the platform:

 * **Expanded Features:** Our smart contract still has a lot of features that we'll continuously refine and expand on based on user feedback and evolving needs, ensuring it remains a cutting-edge and responsive platform.
 Also, we would be building out an admin section of the dApp so as to moderate things as the community grows.

-* **Decentralized Exchange**: We would be working to integrate DEX into spacetar so that users can be able to swap their reward tokens, stake their tokens, or gift reward tokens to other community members.
+* **Decentralized Exchange**: We would be working to integrate DEX into Spacetar so that users can be able to swap their reward tokens, stake their tokens, or gift reward tokens to other community members.

 * **Research and Innovation:** Currently the '@oasisprotocol/sapphire-paratime'; only supports ethers so we would need to integrate support for views as we scale Spacetar.

-* **AI Chatbot:** We are also working on leveraging OpenAI GPT-4 to integrate an AI chatbot assistance that will help the users to navigate through the dApp as we expand out features.
+* **AI Chatbot:** We are also working on leveraging OpenAI GPT-4 to integrate an AI chatbot assistance that will help the users navigate through the dApp as we expand our features.

-* **Annoymous Transfers:** We are also working on integrating stealth address to users can receive crypto without revealing their wallet address which is tehir identity on the blockchain
+* **Anonymous Transfers:** We are also working on integrating stealth addresses so users can receive crypto without revealing their wallet address which is their identity on the blockchain.

 This feature is heavily inspired by [Vitalik's article on stealth addresses](https://vitalik.eth.limo/general/2023/01/20/stealth.html)